projectdiscovery/naabu/README.md

 go get -v github.com/projectdiscovery/naabu/cmd/naabu
 ```

+You also need the following libraries installed for the `go get` to work -
+- libpcap, libpcap-dev

+On Ubuntu linux, these can be installed by using `apt get` or any package manager for the distro.
 #### From Binary

 The installation is easy.
 You can download the pre-built binaries from the [Releases](https://github.com/projectdiscovery/naabu/releases/) page.
 Extract them using tar, move it to your $PATH and you're ready to go.